Breast Surgery in London

 The procedure is performed under general anaesthetic and typically requires a hospital stay of between four and seven days.

-Nipple inversion (nipples that point inwards) is a common condition that is readily corrected by surgery.
+Nipple inversion (nipples that point inwards) is a common condition that is readily corrected by this type of breast surgery.
 It is caused by shortening of the milk ducts as they enter the nipple, and can affect breastfeeding.

 The surgical procedure involves drawing the nipple out via an incision so that points in the correct direction.
 The procedure is usually performed under local anaesthetic.